maxdavid/pebble-citytemp/README.md

 Temperature watchface for the Pebble smart watch.
 Uses GPS from bluetooth connected smartphone to query [Open Weather Map](https://openweathermap.org/) to get local temperature and conditions.
 Comes with graphics for 9 different weather conditions and 40 different cities.

 Compatible with the Pebble Classic, Steel, Time, Time Steel, and Time Round watches.
+Consult the official [Rebble HowTo guide](https://rebble.io/howto/) for installation instructions.

+---

 ### Configuration